Who can I contact in case of an emergency?

 Emergency numbers by region

-In the European Union, you can summon emergency services by calling 112, the universal emergency number for ambulance, fire department, or police.
-This number is available in all EU member states.
+European Union: Call 112, the universal emergency number for ambulance, fire department, or police.
+This number works in all EU countries and is available 24/7.

 Key takeaway